 - b.
 Disbursement of Grant Funds. - i.
 Pre-Conditions.
-The District shall not be obligated to disburse any funds unless and until the following conditions have been met: - An appraisal of the Property has been accepted by the District's Fiscal Oversight Commission. - The District's Board of Directors has approved funding for the Project. - The Conservation Easement has been executed and Grantee is in compliance with the terms of the Easement. - The Recreation Covenant has been executed and Grantee is in compliance with the terms of the Covenant. - A Work Plan, pursuant to Section 3.a of this Agreement, has been approved by the District. - Grantee has provided a current negotiated rate letter approved by a cognizant federal agency, an Indirect Cost Rate (ICR) plan, or current billing rates for Grantee's staff.
+The District shall not be obligated to disburse any funds unless and until the following conditions have been met: - An appraisal of the Property has been accepted by the District's Fiscal Oversight Commission. - The District's Board of Directors has approved funding for the Project. - The Conservation Easement has been executed and Grantee is in compliance with the terms of the Easement. - The Recreation Covenant has been executed and Grantee is in compliance with the terms of the Covenant. - [If rest/dev component] A Work Plan, pursuant to Section 3.a of this Agreement, has been approved by the District. - [If rest/dev component] Grantee has provided a current negotiated rate letter approved by a cognizant federal agency, an Indirect Cost Rate (ICR) plan, or current billing rates for Grantee's staff.